benscott/scratchpads-training/users/adding-and-editing.rst

 Authorising new user accounts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+All users of your Scratchpad have to be authorised by a site maintainer.
+When a new user creates an account the site maintainer will receive an
+email and will have to unblock them and add a user role before they can
+use the site.

 1. Go to *People* in the :term:`Admin menu`
 2. Check the status and role of the user(s) you want to edit.
 Newly